-3 Simple Questions to Make Sense of Your Market
+And 3 Simple Questions You Need To Answer to Help Make Sense of Your Market

 It’s one of the first questions people have when they start thinking about launching a membership site: Will a membership work for my market?

 Well, that’s a good question—and one you probably want to figure out before you get started.

 So, how do you know whether your market is a good one for a membership site?
 How do you know if people will pay you month after month inside of a membership?

 Well, it really boils down to three important questions to ask.

 It’s critical that you focus on your customers and clients—the people you want to serve.
 But how?
 Start by looking for these four things: